Airbnb Cap ‘n Trade Explainer

 • Curbing accelerated depreciation for STRs.

-With sprawl concerning many communities, it is vitally important that government considers whether master planned development is the way to deliver affordability.
+With sprawl concerning many communities, it is vitally important that government considers whether master planned development is the best method to deliver affordability.
 For-purpose developers can provide directly affordable outcomes, whereas the typical development model requires some 1000 lots to deliver what one CLT can provide in 40 lots.

 Let’s hope we can convince government to cap STR numbers and establish a licensing system to fund affordable housing.